mattyyeung/mattyyeung.github.io/front-path-piano.md

 Open door ("welcome mode?")
 ![]()

+Designed and built from scratch, using *mostly* recycled stuff from work.

+It took about 9 months worth of "hobby time" all-up, roughly equal parts:
+- experimenting
+- iterating the chosen design
+- building & waterproofing(!!) the steps
+- integration and fixing problems
+- landscaping

+My original budget was $250... because "*really, who can justify spending money on front path lights*".
+Blew RIGHT through that... probably $1000 all-up.
+But would have been a lot more (3-5x?)if I bought everything new!

+This one is close to my heart (and soul)...

+In 20xx a mate and I made a viral video, eventually resulting in Microsoft creating an unsuccessful XBox Kinect game based on our concept.

+The idea came from an earlier project with an XBox kinect that eventually resulted in Microsoft releasing an unsuccessful XBox Kinect game.

+### How it works

+Imagine a set of (waterproof) bathroom scales underneath each paver.
+Glue on outdoor LED strips.
+For the 5 steps up to the patio, add an IR tripwire sensor and downlights to match.
+Add some electronics for brains & power distribution and write some software to run it all.
+Then, "just add waterproofing".
+But actually, quadruple the amount of waterproofing you're imagining.
+That's about it!
+Easy!

+For technical details, see below...

 ## FAQs
 - Why???
-- *How?* Lots of trial and error. see below - key ingredients: trial, error, recycled stuff from the bin at work, waterproofing supplies, open source SW, cheap electronics, 3D prints,
+- *How?* I built it, from scratch.
+The key ingredients were *lots* of trial and error.
+Also, recycled stuff from the bin at work, waterproofing supplies, open source SW, cheap electronics, 3D prints and landscaping supplies.
 - *How long?* Around 6 months worth of "hobby time".
 Perhaps a quarter of it experimenting with different technologies, one quarter iterating the chosen design, one quarter building/waterproofing steps and one quarter integration and fixing issues.
 The biggest surprise to me was "outdoor-proofing" - making 23x2 pieces of electronics robust to complete submersion, UV and 50C temperature swings - took a LONG time.
 - How did you learn to do all this?
 I'm an engineer.
 Which is to say, I googled a bunch of stuff and asked for a bunch of advice - *How much?* Original goal: $250, relying mostly on recycled components.
 Blew RIGHT through that... probably $1000.
 But would have been a lot more (3-5x?)if I bought everything new
 - *Do you leave it on all the time?* It's often on 'silent mode' between 8.30am and 8.30pm, unless it's down for "maintenance"